Skip to Content

 Cleaning cylinder head

 To prepare for the new gasket, both surfaces will need to be cleaned.
 Old gasket material tends to stick to the surfaces.
-To clean them you’ll need to use a plastic scraper, avoid metal scraper or wire wheel.
+To clean them, you’ll need to use a plastic scraper and avoid a metal scraper or wire wheel.

 Fitting New Mower Head Gasket